2021 Manchester City Council election: Background and campaign

-One councillor from 2018–2021, Labour’s Emma Taylor, had previously been elected in Ancoats and Beswick and stood this time in a different ward, Sharston.
+One councillor from 2018 to 2021, Labour's Emma Taylor, had previously been elected in Ancoats and Beswick and stood this time in a different ward, Sharston.

 Two by-elections were outstanding and were held alongside the scheduled elections of 2021: one for the seat of councillor Sue Murphy (Labour, Brooklands, elected 2019), who had died in April 2020, and the other for that of Ken Dobson (Independent, Clayton and Openshaw, elected at a by-election in February 2020), who had resigned from the council in October 2020.

 Result

 Summary change in vote share compared to the 2019 election.
 Change in number of seats compared to the composition of the council immediately before the election.
 Where multiple seats were contested in the same ward due to vacancies the results have been normalised.

 Council composition

 After the 2019 election, the composition of the council was:

 Immediately prior to the election, the composition of the council was:

 After the election, the composition of the council is: